CalesDumb/dotfiles/README.md

     - Super + Alt + q = Exit bspwm
     - Super + Alt + r = Restart bspwm

-*For those new to tilers or maybe BSD(Un*x) systems in general, Return is the Enter key & Super is the Windows Key*
+*For those new to tilers or maybe BSD(Unix-like) systems in general, Return is the Enter key & Super is the Windows Key*

 ---